Ise-jingu Shrine (Inner Shrine) 伊勢神宮内宮

-Nowhere is more sacred to the Japanese than Ise Grand Shrine's Inner Shrine.
+Nowhere is more sacred to the Japanese than Ise-jingu Shrine's Inner Shrine.
 The pilgrimage to this holy site will provide you with a unique opportunity to connect with the spirit of Japan and its people.

-If you're visiting after a stop at the Outer Shrine in central Ise, as many Japanese tourists traditionally do, a bus can get you to the Inner Shrine in 10 to 15 minutes.
+From the Outer Shrine in central Ise , a bus can get you to the Inner Shrine in 10 to 15 minutes.

 Isuzugawa Station is accessible from nearby major cities on the Kintetsu Line: from Nagoya in about 90 minutes, from Osaka-Namba in around 1 hour 50 minutes, and from Kyoto in approximately 2 hours 30 minutes.

-The Inner Shrine, known as Naiku in Japanese, is the most important building within the Ise Grand Shrine complex.
-Traditionally said to have been founded in 4 BCE, modern research dates it to the 4th century.
-Some structures may have been erected as much as a century earlier.
+The Inner Shrine is the most important building within the Ise-jingu Shrine complex.
+Modern research dates the shrine back to the 4th century, and some structures may have been erected as much as a century earlier.

-The Inner Shrine's importance stems from its enshrinement of Amaterasu Omikami and its connection with the mythical origin of the Japanese state.
+The Inner Shrine's importance stems from its enshrinement of Amaterasu Omikami and its connection with the mythical origin of the Japan.
 As the sun goddess, she is the supreme deity of Shinto.

 According to legend, Japan's emperors, including the current occupant of the Chrysanthemum Throne, are her direct descendants.
-The shrine's chief priest must be related to the imperial household, and the Emperor himself visits Naiku every year.
+The shrine's chief priest must be related to the imperial household, and the Emperor himself visits the Inner Shrine every year.

-Naiku is popular year-round.
-The New Year's holiday, however, sees even more visitors.
+The Inner Shrine is popular year-round, but the New Year's holiday is particularly busy.
 Many Japanese traditionally visit shrines to pray for good luck in the coming year.
 As the most sacred site in the country, the Inner Shrine is packed with visitors during this time.

 In fact, many Japanese try to make the pilgrimage to Ise at least once in their lives, and New Year is considered an especially auspicious time to visit.
 As such, it's also the most crowded.